1 Dive the Deep

 17 Tee It Up

-Play 18 holes of golf at Port Royal Golf Course, a Robert Trent Jones-designed course that’s home to the Bermuda Championship, which last year was won by PGA TOUR pro Brendon Todd.
+Play 18 holes of golf at Port Royal Golf Course, a Robert Trent Jones-designed course that’s home to the Bermuda Championship, PGA TOUR.

 18 Tour the Trail